 Students will stay in host families.
 Two meals per day are built into the cost of the program.
 Remaining meals will be paid for by students out-of-pocket while abroad.
 Students are encouraged to try the local foods!

-Capstone in Mexico
+Faculty-led Program in Mexico

 Estimated Program Cost: